GrexGrid/Sansar-Resources/README.md

 # Sansar-Resources
-Items to use for Sansar and Blender
+Items to help building things for Sansar

 ----